mace04/Arduino-WattmeterTestBench/ESP32 pinout mapping.md

         * when upload is finished perform an update of firmware
         * determine if the update was a success or failure
         * restart the ESP

+Create a main menu screen file for a Starbun Parallel 3.5" TFT LCD Colour Touch Panel with the follwing requirements
+    * Use LVGL library
+    * initalise TFT panel using pinout table from "ESP32 pinout mapping.md" file
+    * Background colour set to NAVY
+    * A menu option for Start Manual Test
+    * A menu option for Start Auto Test
+    * A menu option for About
+    * Menu options should be buttons that can be selected by touch
+    * Determining menu selection should be in separate function
+    * Button colour should be green with an black outline
+    * Buttons colour should changed to red when pressed
+    * Remove button handle event after one of the buttons is pressed